Polish name: Change of name

-Polish names in diasporas
+In diasporas

 When Polish individuals emigrate to countries with different languages and cultures, the often-difficult spelling and pronunciation of Polish names commonly cause them to be misspelled, changed, shortened, or calqued.

 For example, in English, w is often changed to v and sz to sh.
 Similar changes occur in French.
-Changes in Spanish can be even more extreme; a Spiczyński may become simply Spika, for example, where a more rigorous transcription would produce de Spichiñ.
+Changes in Spanish can be even more extreme; a Spiczyński may become simply Spika, for example, where a more rigorous transcription would produce de Spichiñsqui.

 Another typical change is the loss of the gender distinction in adjectival surnames, especially visible for those ending in -ski (fem.: -ska), -cki (fem.: -cka) and -dzki (fem.: -dzka).
 Western languages do not distinguish between male and female surnames, even if the language has gender-specific adjectives (like German, French or Spanish).
 As the surname is, in most cases, inherited from the father (or accepted from the husband), the Western registries of birth and marriage ascribe the masculine form (the one ending in -i) to the female members of the family.
 Slavic countries, in contrast, would use the feminine form of the surname (the one ending in -a).
-So the form Anna Kowalski would never be met within Poland, whereas it is commonly found in the US, Germany or Argentina.
+The form Anna Kowalski would never be met within Poland, whereas it is commonly found in the US, Germany and Argentina.